WebFuzzing/Commons/README.md

 # Commons
-Web Fuzzing Commons (WFC).
-A set of standards and library support for facilitating fuzzing Web APIs
+Web Fuzzing Commons (WFC): A set of standards and library support for facilitating fuzzing Web APIs.

+## THIS REPOSITORY IS CURRENTLY IN EARLY STAGE